daryllxd/lifelong-learning/programming/ruby/gems/resque.md

 - Overview: List of queues and workers.
 - Failed: Shows which jobs failed along with the exception that was thrown.
-- Workers: Shows a lits of workers and their status.
+- Workers: Shows a list of workers and their status.
 - Stat: Displays overall stats of the Resque instance as well as a listing of all the keys in Redis.

 ## Starting Up the Workers